psw-ftn/supportive-information/s3/w1/s3a-modules.md

 4. `BaseMODULE_NAMEIntegrationTest.cs` defines a simple class that inherits `BaseWebIntegrationTest<MODULE_NAMETestFactory>` and defines an empty constructor.
 This class is inherited by all integration tests in this module.

-The final step entails registering the new module with the `Tutor.Architecture.Tests` tests.
+The final step entails registering the new module with the `Explorer.Architecture.Tests` tests.
 This includes finding the `ModuleTests.cs` file and adding the module name at the very end of the file, following the pattern used for other modules.

-With this step complete the module is integrated to the Tutor modular monolith.
+With this step complete the module is integrated to the Explorer modular monolith.

 Remember, when in doubt, consult the code of existing modules.